Ragura/dinkcreference/docs/guide/dinkc.md

 <VersionInfo freedink="109.6">

-Note that when `DEBUG` is active the `DEBUG.TXT` file will quickly grow in size and become bloated by several *"Surface doesn't have a colorkey"* reports.
+When `DEBUG` is active the `DEBUG.TXT` file will quickly grow in size and become bloated by several *"Surface doesn't have a colorkey"* reports.

 </VersionInfo>